enzowritescode/appsec-learning-guide/README.md

 ## Books

+- Alice and Bob Learn Application Security
-Some cybersecurity related books that are not necessarily AppSec related, but have stood out to me.
+- Misc cybersecurity books that I have enjoyed:
 	- The Code Book by Simon Singh
 	- The Cuckoo's Egg by Clifford Stoll
 	- Becoming an Ethical Hacker by Gary Rivlin